chintanp/ChargEval/docs/source/database.rst

 #. **user_details**: This table contains the details about the users logging onto the EVI-DSS.

+Besides the above tables in the public schema, the database also has an "audit" schema, that is responsible for capturing the changes on certain field.
+This is implemented using the `Audit Trigger`_.
+For example, when implemented on the :code:`analysis_record` table, the trigger captures when the status of the particular column changes.
+This way the time taken for a particular step (tripgen, eviabm) can be calculated and monitored over time to deduce performance trends.

 Triggers
 ========

-The only trigger currently in the database is `notify_new_order()`_ on the table :code:`analysis_record` which notifies the listeners that a new record has been added to the table.
+1. :code:`notify_new_order()`: The trigger `notify_new_order()`_ on the table :code:`analysis_record` which notifies the listeners that a new record has been added to the table.
 It also converts the record to JSON and sends it along as a payload.

-More triggers can be added to the database for automatic operation, like auto-deleting the child records when a primary key is deleted, notify when an analysis fails, etc.
+The listener in the :Ref:`sim_man:Simulation Manager (simman)` upon receiving the notification begins the execution process.
+The first step is the EC2 instance launch to perform trip generation.

+2. :code:`notify_trips_generated()`: The trigger `notify_trips_generated()`_ notifies its listener that the status for the analysis record row has been updated to "trips_generated".
+Upon this notification the :code:`simman` terminates the :code:`tripgen` EC2 instance and launches another EC2 instance to simulate the agent-based model :code:`eviabm`.

+3. :code:`notify_solved()`: The trigger `notify_solved()`_ notifies that the agent-based model has solved and the :code:`simman` then terminates the said EC2 instance.

 Functions
 =========